supposedly/dialect-museum/README.md

 ## A pronunciation problem

-Ideally, I'd be talking about all "Lebanese Arabics", right?
+Ideally, I'd be talking about all Lebanese Arabics, right?
 It would be amazing to have a dictionary that's equipped to handle **all** of the varieties of whatever language it's covering.
 The place for that to shine would be in the "pronunciation" section of every entry, where it'd be awfully helpful to show off all the different ways each word can be pronounced in different